 Viewing the campus from the classrooms was deemed a necessity so all classroom windows were designed to face interior courtyards on the first floor.
 Northern facing upper story windows provide natural lighting into the large two-story main corridor.
 This corridor organizes the campus for student movement, serves to help secure the campus and divides the taller noisier public spaces from the quieter classrooms.
-There are three two-story “fingers” extending from the main corridor with green courtyards between them and a required fire lane behind them.
+There are three two-story “fingers” extending from the main corridor with green courtyards between them and a required fire lane on the backside.
 These are visible through curtain walls on each of the public stairwells.

 The District had a vision of “playful and colorful” spaces for their students.
-A collaboration between the Design Committee and our A/E team resulted in the development of “playful and colorful” learning pods, creativity centers, and common areas.
-Our team paid special attention to creating a handsome and playful elementary school with open vistas.
+A collaboration between the Design Committee and our A/E team resulted in the development of learning pods, creativity centers and common areas.
+Our team paid special attention to creating a whimsical elementary school with open vistas.
 Primary colors set the tone for the interior and exterior elements.